gem/oq-engine/doc/reusing-hazard.md

 3. Moreover there is the *events* table which associates event IDs to realization IDs and to rupture IDs; if the form of the events table changes across versions (for instance if new fields are added) then we have an issue.
-Also, if the management of the logic tree changes and the associations are different, starting a calculation from scratch in the new version of the engine will give different results than reusing an old hazard calculations.
+Also, if the management of the logic tree changes (this is very common) and the associations are different, starting a calculation from scratch in the new version of the engine will give different results than reusing an old hazard calculations.

 4. The same would happen if the *weighting algorithm* of the realizations changed (and this happened a couple of times in the past).
 Moreover at